Declarative 3D in React Applications

 The useFrame Hook

 useFrame runs once per frame, outside React's render cycle.
 It receives the Three.js state (clock, camera, scene, renderer) and the frame delta.
-Getting the boundary right between useFrame and React state is critical.
+Getting the boundary right between useFrame and React state is where most performance problems are won or lost, so it's worth being deliberate about what goes where.

 The rule is simple: if the update needs to happen every frame, use useFrame with refs.
 If the update happens in response to user action, use React state.
 The two should rarely cross.